alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## 3.2 Alternate contact points

-If you do not feel comfortable contacting Martin O'Reilly, please report an incident to Anna Krystalli by email at [a.krystalli@sheffield.ac.uk](mailto:a.krystalli@sheffield.ac.uk).
+If you do not feel comfortable contacting Martin O'Reilly, please report an incident to Kirstie Whitaker by email at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).

 Alternatively, if you would like to contact someone outside of the core development team, please contact [INSERT EXTERNAL CONTACT] by email at [[INSERT EXTERNAL CONTACT EMAIL]]().